Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Discussion

 \subsection{Redshift evolution of galaxy clustering}

-Due to the evolution of the density field of the Universe over time, it is expected that the galaxy clustering strength increases with decreasing redshift.
-In Sect.~\ref{sec:result_zdep}, we compare the correlation lengths of samples with the same magnitude range, but different redshift ranges.
-As shown in Fig.~\ref{fig:result_zdep}, contrary to the expectations we do not observe a redshift evolution of clustering of W1 selected galaxies between $z=0.07$ and $z=0.43$ for galaxies limited by $M_\text{W1} \leq -24$ and between $z=0.07$ and $z=0.25$ for galaxies in the magnitude range $-24 < M_\text{W1} \leq -23$.
-Although there is a slight decrease of correlation length between samples $\mathcal{M}$1 and $\mathcal{M}$2, the difference is insignificant as it falls in the measurement uncertainty.
+In Sect.~\ref{sec:result_zdep} we compare the correlation lengths of samples with the same magnitude range, but different redshift ranges.
+In Fig.~\ref{fig:z_r0} we show the dependence of the correlation length $r_0$ on the redshift.
+The slope of the best-fitting linear function of the $z-r_0$ relation is $1.56 \pm 2.08$.
+Therefore, we do not observe a redshift evolution of the clustering of $r$+W1-selected galaxies between $z=0.07$ and $z=0.43$.

-We propose two reasons for the lack of redshift dependence of clustering of W1 selected galaxies.
-First, the GAMA survey is flux-limited with $r < 19.8$.
+We propose two reasons for the lack of a redshift dependence of the clustering of $r$+W1-selected galaxies.
+First, the GAMA survey is flux limited with $r < 19.8$.
 This imposed flux limit can cause an incompleteness in the samples selected by galaxy properties such as absolute magnitudes and stellar mass.
-Indeed, this effect has been observed in \citet{sureshkumar2021}, where a stellar mass incompleteness imposed by the flux limit impacted the clustering measurements in GAMA.
-Since the W1 band traces the stellar mass \citep{jarrett2013}, we expect the same incompleteness in the W1 absolute magnitude especially in higher redshift bins.
-So although with the same W1 absolute magnitude limit, the higher redshift bins select more luminous galaxies than lower redshift bins.
+This effect has been observed in \citet{sureshkumar2021}, where a stellar mass incompleteness imposed by the flux limit impacted the clustering measurements in GAMA.
+Since the W1 band traces the stellar mass \citep{jarrett2013}, we expect the same incompleteness in the W1 absolute magnitude, especially in higher redshift bins.
+This means that although they have the same W1 absolute magnitude limit, the higher redshift bins select more luminous galaxies than lower redshift bins.
 For example, the median $M_\text{W1}$ of the higher redshift sample $\mathcal{N}$4 is $-24.78$, whereas that of the lower redshift sample $\mathcal{N}$1 is $-24.40$ (middle panel of Fig.~\ref{fig:subsamples}).
-So, the higher redshift samples exhibit stronger clustering.
+Therefore, the higher redshift samples exhibit stronger clustering.
 This effect counteracts the expected intrinsic evolution of galaxies \citep[e.g.][]{arnouts1999} and might be responsible for the lack of evolution of clustering in our observation.
-Secondly, it is to be noted that the redshift ranges that we consider ($0.07 \leq z < 0.43$) could be too narrow to see a significant evolution.